Kabudence/practice-excersise-number-1-final-exam/README.md

 - Domain-Driven Design

 ## Bounded Contexts
-This version of ACME Learning Center Platform is divided into two bounded contexts: Profiles, and Learning.
+This version of ACME Learning Center Platform is divided into three bounded contexts: Profiles, Learning, and Identity and Access Management (IAM).

 ### Profiles Context